joshgerdes/jekyll-uno/_posts/2022-11-16-disable-sftp-support-on-an-azure-storage-account-on-a-schedule.md

   teaser: "/uploads/azautomation_runbook_run.png"

 ---
-Azure Storage account [SFTP functionality](https://learn.microsoft.com/en-us/azure/storage/blobs/secure-file-transfer-protocol-support?WT.mc_id=AZ-MVP-5004796#pricing-and-billing "SSH File Transfer Protocol (SFTP) support for Azure Blob Storage") has now gone GA _(Generally Available)_ across most regions as part of the GA release - SFTP support for Azure Storage accounts was free while it was in preview - but now that the service is GA - there is an additional charge for SFTP _(Secure File Transfer)_ functionality.
+Azure Storage account [SFTP functionality](https://learn.microsoft.com/en-us/azure/storage/blobs/secure-file-transfer-protocol-support?WT.mc_id=AZ-MVP-5004796#pricing-and-billing "SSH File Transfer Protocol (SFTP) support for Azure Blob Storage"){:target="_blank"} has now gone GA _(Generally Available)_ across most regions as part of the GA release - SFTP support for Azure Storage accounts was free while it was in preview - but now that the service is GA - there is an additional charge for SFTP _(Secure File Transfer)_ functionality.

 > Enabling the SFTP endpoint has a cost of $0.30 per hour.
 We will start applying this hourly cost on or after December 1, 2022.

 This service has worked for me without a hitch for months, but as with most resources in Microsoft Azure - you pay for what you use!
 Therefore, there may be instances where you do not need SFTP support 24 hours a day, seven days a week!
 This is where the following Azure Automation runbook can help.

-_Feel free to check out a_ [_previous article_](https://luke.geek.nz/azure/sftp-in-microsoft-azure-using-azure-blob-storage/ "SFTP in Microsoft Azure using Azure Blob Storage ") _on setting up SFTP support for an Azure storage account._
+_Feel free to check out a_ [_previous article_](https://luke.geek.nz/azure/sftp-in-microsoft-azure-using-azure-blob-storage/ "SFTP in Microsoft Azure using Azure Blob Storage "){:target="_blank"} _on setting up SFTP support for an Azure storage account._

 #### Overview

-Using an [Azure Automation](https://learn.microsoft.com/en-us/azure/automation/overview?WT.mc_id=AZ-MVP-5004796 "What is Azure Automation?")
-PowerShell runbook and Schedules _(as part of the Azure Automation account)_  - we can turn on the SFTP endpoint - when we need it and disable it - the rest of the time - which is excellent from a security and cost perspective.
+Using an [Azure Automation](https://learn.microsoft.com/en-us/azure/automation/overview?WT.mc_id=AZ-MVP-5004796 "What is Azure Automation?"){:target="_blank"} PowerShell runbook and Schedules _(as part of the Azure Automation account)_  - we can turn on the SFTP endpoint - when we need it and disable it - the rest of the time - which is excellent from a security and cost perspective.

 #### Prerequisites